Junon72/MyTimeApp/README.md

     - navigate to recording page.
 7. Display default tasks - Break and Lunch.

-Record time spend in each task:
+Recording interface to record time spend in tasks:

 1. Display project name.
     - get the name form the local storage.